 We had a basic builder-grade mirror in our basement bathroom that was incredibly boring and ugly.
 But, because it was functional and not in our master bathroom, we left it 'as is' for 8+ years.

 Check out my tutorial to frame a simple bathroom mirror!
 It really made a big change for very little cost.

 Jason, my husband, doesn't get too worked up about decor in our home.
 But, for whatever reason, he had always despised our basement bathroom mirror.
 The mirror clips used to hang it were small sea shells and were hung in studs.

-This of course meant that the clips were unevenly placed on the mirror and just looked weird.
-Putting the clips in the studs was the right choice, it just didn’t look good.
+This of course meant that the little clips were unevenly placed on the mirror and just looked weird.
+While it is not a huge mirror, putting the clips in the studs was the right choice.
+It just didn't look good.

 Take a look at the unbalanced mirror clips for yourself:

 And an up-close of the shell mirror clip:

 When I was getting lumber at a hardware store for our rustic shelves, I grabbed a board for this project too!
 In that same post, I share how I stained the wood.
 If you are interested in learning in how to stain wood click here.